List of districts in Northern Ireland by national identity: National Identity by District

-National identity by religion or religion brought up in for each district

 New districts, 2015

 Following the reform of local government in Northern Ireland the twenty-six districts created in 1973 were replaced with eleven "super districts".
 The first election using these districts took place on 22 May 2014, electing councillors who sat in shadow form until 1 April 2015.
 The breakdown of national identity within these new boundaries at the time of the 2011 census was as follows.